 Preparing for an appointment

-You're likely to start by first seeing your family doctor.
-If your doctor suspects you may have hairy cell leukemia, you may be referred to a doctor who treats diseases of the blood and bone marrow (hematologist).
+Start by seeing your usual health care provider if you have any symptoms that worry you.
+If your provider suspects you may have hairy cell leukemia, they may suggest that you see a specialist.
+This might be a doctor who treats diseases of the blood and bone marrow.
+This doctor is called a hematologist.

-Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be prepared.
-Here's some information to help you get ready and know what to expect from your doctor.
+Appointments can be brief, so it's a good idea to be prepared.
+Here's some information to help you get ready.

 What you can do